imaninaluv/aura-brain/docs/07_FEATURES.md

 Home serves as the creator dashboard.

-Rather than displaying excessive analytics, Home immediately answers one question:
+Rather than displaying excessive analytics,

+Home answers one simple question:

 "What should I do today?"

+Home is not an AI feature.

+Its responsibility is presenting the most relevant information from across Aura AI in one place.

+Any AI-generated recommendations displayed on Home originate from other specialised brains, such as Stats Brain.

+Home itself performs no AI reasoning.

 ---